Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Lindblad master equation in the weak-coupling limit

 \subsection{Benchmark: Cavity Cooling}

 In the weak-coupling limit, the timescale separation is warranted, since the characteristic timescale at which the atomic motion is modified scales with $\eta\sqrt{N}$.
 Moreover, the average photon number in the laboratory frame remains small at all times.
 This regime includes, for example, cavity-assisted cooling via coherent photon scattering, see Refs.\ \cite{Vuletic:2000,Morigi:2007}.
 In the following, we focus on this regime and analyze the validity of the atom-only master equation in describing the cooling dynamics of the atomic motion.
+The explicit expressions of the optomechanical and the atom-only master equations are reported in Appendix~\ref{App:Cavity cooling}.

-Figure~\ref{fig:cavity_cooling} compares the time evolution of the mean kinetic energy as predicted by the optomechanical and atom-only master equations; see Appendix~\ref{App:Cavity cooling} for their explicit expressions.
+Figure~\ref{fig:cavity_cooling} compares the time evolution of the mean kinetic energy as predicted by the optomechanical and atom-only master equations.
 For the chosen parameter sets---within the regime where the atom-only master equation is expected to be valid---the predictions of both models show excellent agreement.

 We now further elaborate on the model of Eq.~\eqref{eq:P}.
 A relatively simple way to obtain an analytical prediction for the dynamics is to make the ansatz $\Pi_p(t) = \exp(-\beta(t)p^2/(2m))/Z$, with $Z = \int_{\mathbb{R}}{\rm d}p~\exp(-\beta(t) p^2/(2m))$.
 This corresponds to assuming that the momentum distribution is a Gaussian at all times, with a time-dependent inverse temperature $\beta(t)= 1/(2E_\mathrm{kin}(t))$~\cite{Wineland:1979,Stenholm:1986,Morigi:2001}.
 Through this ansatz, $\beta(t)$ is directly related to the mean kinetic energy, $E_\mathrm{kin}(t) = \int_{\mathbb{R}}\mathrm{d}p~p^2/(2m)~\Pi_p(t)$.
 The equation for $E_\mathrm{kin}$ is obtained by multiplying Eq.\ \eqref{eq:P} by $p^2/(2m)$ and integrating over $p$: